What happens next

 You have the right to appeal to a court in the petty sessions district in which you live but you must give notice of your intention to do so to the Department.

-An appeal must be lodged with the appropriate Clerk of Petty Sessions within three months of the date of the issue of refusal/ revocation letter being issued to you and a copy of the Notice of Appeal sent to the following address at least 14 days prior to the date of hearing:Departmental Solicitors Office
+An appeal must be lodged with the proper Clerk of Petty Sessions within three months of the date of the issue of refusal/ revocation letter being issued to you and a copy of the Notice of Appeal sent to the following address at least 14 days before the date of hearing:Departmental Solicitors Office

 79 Chichester Street

-Before taking this course of action, DVA suggest that you consult your doctor.
+Before taking this course of action, DVA suggest that you talk to your doctor.